-FEES ARE PAID PRIOR TO SERVICES BEING PROVIDED Tuition is due on the first and fifteenth of the month.
-A prorated amount will be charged if your child's start date does not fall on the first or fifteenth.
+FEES ARE PAID PRIOR TO SERVICES BEING PROVIDED Tuition is due on the 1st and 15th of the month.
+A prorated amount will be charged if your child's start date does not fall on the 1st or 15th.
 The start date is defined as the date offered and accepted through MilitaryChildCare.com.

 Patrons have the option to sign up to have tuition paid through automatic debiting.
+In the event that the credit card used in auto pay is declined, a \$35 fee will be charged.
 Please see the front desk staff at your facility to inquire about this option.

-SWIPE CARD ISSUE AND REPLACEMENT POLICY Upon completing the registration process with the R&R office, families will get a swipe card at no cost.
-Family members must use this card at all times to swipe in/out when dropping off or picking up their child(ren).
-If the swipe card needs to be replaced due to loss or damage, there will be a \$5 charge for replacement.
+SWIPE CARD ISSUE AND REPLACEMENT POLICIES Upon completing registration with the Resource and Referral office, families will get a swipe card at no cost.
+Family members must use this card at all times to swipe in/out when using CYP services.
+If the swipe card needs to be replaced, due to loss or damage, there will be a \$5.00 charge for replacement.

-WAITING LIST All full-time and SAC child care spaces will only be offered through the MilitaryChildCare.com website.
+WAITING LIST All full-time and SAC child care spaces will only be offered through the www.MilitaryChildCare.com website.
 You will be notified via MilitaryChildCare.com when a space becomes available.
-The sponsor must confirm acceptance within 48 business hours.
-Failure to do so will result in the request for care being deleted from the wait list.
-When a patron is offered and accepts a child care space through MilitaryChildCare.com, the patron's financial obligation begins on the start date offered, whether the child starts on that day or after.
-After accepting the space, all required paperwork is to be submitted in its entirety to R&R within 72 business hours.
-If additional time is needed to obtain or complete the paperwork, an extension can be requested from the R&R office.
+The sponsor must confirm acceptance within 48 hours.
+Failure to do so will result in the request for care being deleted from the waiting list.
+When a patron is offered a child care space through MilitaryChildCare.com and accepts the space, the patron's financial obligation begins on the start date offered whether the child starts on that day or later.
+Once a patron accepts the space, he/she must put in a 2-week notice withdrawal form even if the child did not start care.
 Expectant parents may register their unborn child on MilitaryChildCare.com.
 REGISTERING AN UNBORN CHILD ON THE MILITARYCHILDCARE.COM WEBSITE IS HIGHLY RECOMMENDED.

 FEE CATEGORY Child care fees are based on total family income.
-Patrons must provide a current LES or paystub for use in computing the total family income.
-ALL patrons must provide pay information annually to be enrolled in and maintain their childcare services.
-A current fee scale is available through the R&R office.
+Patrons must provide a current LES or pay stub for use in computing the total family income.
+Patrons must provide pay information to be enrolled in care.
+A current fee scale is available through the Resource and Referral office.

-In order to provide consistency in programming among all of our activities, a "family" is defined as, "a group of related or non-related individuals, who are not residents of an institution or boarding house, but who are living as one economic unit."

-The DoD reviews and may revise the fees and/or income ranges annually.
-The DoD Fee Policy mandates that total family income must be verified annually.
+In order to provide consistency in programming among all of our activities, a "family" is defined as the following, "a group of related or non-related individuals, who are not residents of an institution or boarding house, but who are living as one economic unit."
+The Department of Defense (DoD) reviews and may revise the fees and/or income ranges annually.
+This DoD Fee Policy mandates that total family income must be verified annually.